10 essential Japandi living room design tips to create a sense of calm and restfulness

 8. Focus on layered lighting

 Lighting is a key component of Japandi living room ideas, blending the mood lighting of Scandi interiors to combat those dark winters and cold northern light, and the Japanese aesthetic of soft lighting to create serenity and calm.
-Given how living rooms play host to a multitude of purposes, from home working and entertaining to relaxing during leisure time meaning a layered lighting scheme is essential.

-Creating pools of light makes the space feel cozy and warm, and places lights strategically to increase the sense of balance and flow.
+Creating pools of light makes the space feel cosy and warm, and places lights strategically to increase the sense of balance and flow.
 Seek lamps reminiscent of Japanese lanterns and reed lampshades to build on the natural theme and add organic shapes.

 Another natural material that is key to the Japandi look is marble, a popular material for lamp bases to touch on the beauty of imperfections – because no marble surface is the same, so each design element is unique.
+Japandi influences have made their way in the most popular lighting trends recently and it's no surprise why

 9. Introduce thoughtful window treatments